Deeper Learning: Highlighting Student Work

 I travel with a heavy suitcase.
-Over my 35-year career as a public school teacher and educator at Expeditionary Learning, I have been obsessed with collecting student work of remarkable quality and value.
+Over my 35-year career as a public school teacher and educator at EL Education, I have been obsessed with collecting student work of remarkable quality and value.
 I bring this work with me whenever I visit schools or present at conferences and workshops, because otherwise no one would believe me when I describe it.

 When I work with educators around the country and pull this work out of my suitcase, it changes the vision of what is possible when students are allowed, compelled and supported to do great things.
 The quality of the work itself is a game-changer.
 The fact that most of it comes from urban schools in low-income neighborhoods leaves most audiences astonished.

 Every time I present this work and discuss it with teachers and school leaders, I reminded that the choices we make about how to use time in school are often the enemy of quality or value.
 Our patterns in leading classrooms are so ingrained that we do not even realize when we are making poor choices.
 Consider my own experience.

 In all of my years sitting in classrooms as a student, in public schools that were highly regarded, I never once produced anything that resembled authentic work or had value beyond addressing a class requirement.
 My time was spent on an academic treadmill of turning in short assignments completed individually as final drafts—worksheets, papers, math problem sets, lab reports—none of which meant much to anyone and none of which resembled the work I have done in the real world.
 Although I received good grades, I have no work saved from my days in school, because nothing I created was particularly original, important or beautiful.